 Know what your options are for testing.
 Your testing options may be limited by the tests accessible to your doctor or midwife.
-Testing options will depend on the country or state you live in and the agreements between the testing companies and your doctor’s office.
+Testing options will depend on your country or state and the agreements between the testing companies and your doctor’s office.
 If you want a test not typically offered by your care provider, you may be able to have them request it or take the test through a third-party laboratory.

 For a gestational diabetes screening test, you may have the option to monitor your blood glucose levels at home rather than take the one-hour test in your doctor or midwife’s office.
 If you do not know your options, you do not have any.
 You can always ask if there is an alternative.

-Many expecting mothers walk into a prenatal appointment to learn that they are taking one of many tests.
+Many expecting mothers enter a prenatal appointment to learn they are taking one of many tests that day.
 If you have a heads up that you will have the option to do a first-trimester screen test at your next appointment, you can get informed and be prepared.
 The alternative is that you are put on the spot to opt into a test.
 It is much easier to make informed decisions when you are not pressured and have the time and the space to explore your options and think through what is best for you and your baby.

 Costs and Insurance Coverage

 Just because your care provider offers a test does not necessarily mean your health insurance will cover it.
 If the test is not covered, make sure you know the cost.
-Your health insurance will likely cover a cell-free DNA test if you are over the age of 35.
+Your health insurance will likely cover a cell-free DNA test if you are over 35.
 If you are under 35, insurance may not pay for it.
-You can always request a specific test, but it does not mean health insurance will cover it because you can get access to it.
-Ask your doctor or midwife if you have any questions about whether your insurance covers a test.
+You can always request a specific test, but it does not mean health insurance will cover it.
+Ask your doctor or midwife if you have questions about whether your insurance covers a test.
 Better yet, verify with your insurance company.

 Assessing How the Results Will Alter Your Prenatal Care

-On the other hand, there are many reasons why some couples would elect not to pursue testing or additional invasive testing if they are comfortable with the results, no matter what the outcome is.
-Some parents may choose not to participate in any testing that has a risk if they would never consider terminating a pregnancy.
+On the other hand, there are many reasons why some couples would choose not to pursue testing or additional invasive testing if they are comfortable with the results, no matter the outcome.
+Some parents may decide not to participate in any testing that has a risk if they would never consider terminating a pregnancy.
 Part of evaluating whether to opt into a test is weighing the risks and benefits.
 If you do not see any use in the results, you could decide an invasive test is not worth the risk.

 Ask your doctor or midwife when results will be available and how you will get them.
 Your care provider may not notify you of normal results.
 In many cases, your doctor or midwife will only contact you if the test has an abnormal result.
-Make sure you understand the results and what they mean for you or your baby.
+Ensure you understand the results and what they mean for you or your baby.
 Some tests will give you a positive or negative; others will assign a range or risk factor.
 Trying to interpret results from a lab printout without your doctor can be challenging.
-If you are confused about what a test means, please ask your care provider to explain it.
+If you are confused about a test, please ask your care provider to explain it.

 Your partner can be a big help in navigating prenatal tests.
-Ultimately decisions of what tests to take are yours.
+Ultimately, decisions of what tests to take are yours.
 You can and should consider your partner’s input, especially as it relates to your baby.
-Your partner can be a sounding board to talk through any questions or concerns.
+Your partner can be a sounding board to discuss any questions or concerns.
 They can also advocate for you and help speak up with questions or concerns during a prenatal appointment.

-Many prenatal care providers have limited support people during prenatal care visits due to COVID-19.
 If your partner cannot be with you for in-person appointments, you can always get them on the phone or a video call.
-It isn’t quite the same as having them next to you, but even having them there virtually may give you some support.
+It isn’t quite the same as having them next to you.
+Even having them there virtually may give you some support.

-Talking to Your Doctor or Midwife or a Genetics Counselor
+Talking to Your Doctor, Midwife, or a Genetic Counselor

 Keep open communication about prenatal testing with your care provider.
 Talk about the risks and benefits before opting for a test.
 You may also want to meet with a genetic counselor to help you navigate testing.
 A genetic counselor can help you understand the chances that your baby may be affected by a particular condition, how a condition would impact your baby’s life, and go into detail on possible treatment options.